stacks-network/stacks/tutorials/multi-player-storage.md

 - `yo` to generate boilerplate for a Blockstack React app
 - `blockstack.js` to authenticate the user and access Gaia storage

+For experienced Blockstack developers, the TL;DR:

+- Add the `publish_data` scope to sign in requests
+- Use `getFile('filename.json', { username: 'username.id' })` to read a file from another user
+- Use `lookupProfile('username.id')` to lookup user profiles
+- Use `putFile('filename.json', file)` as before

 ### Installation & Generation

 First, install Yeoman along with the Blockstack App Generator: